Skip links

 • Take deep breaths.
 Inhale through your nose and exhale through your mouth.

 • Focus on your breathing.
-Take note of each moment you inhale, and you exhale.
+Take note of each moment you inhale, and exhale.

 • Whenever your mind begins to wander, don’t be hard on yourself.
 Just return to focusing on your breathing.